isi-nlp/ai2/README.md

 |Roberta-Large|~20hr|~7.5hr|~2.5hr|~6hr|

-Roughly 3 hrs after submitting the job, fine tuning for Physical IQA should have finished and the evaluation result should be at the end of `BASELINE-$SLURM_ID.out` file in the project root directory.
-The result should be the same as the following:
+Given Enough Resources, roughly 3 hrs after submitting the job, fine tuning for Physical IQA should have finished and the evaluation result should be at the end of `outputs/BASELINE-$SLURM_ID.out` file in the project root directory.
+The result should be the same as the following (rounded to 3 digits of accuracy):

 ### Baseline Result for Replicability Test (Random Seed 42):